Office of National Marine Sanctuaries

 photo of a diver capturing a christ statue in the keys

-Diver capturing "The Christ of the Abyss" statue in the Florida Keys.
+Diver capturing "The Christ of the Deep" statue in the Florida Keys.
 View the full gallery.

 My trip to Florida Keys National Marine Sanctuary was filled with special moments that I will never forget.
 This was my very first time seeing Caribbean fish and corals up close, and some of my favorite critter encounters from the trip included seeing the critically endangered elkhorn coral, Acropora palmata, and hearing the boom of the resident Goliath Grouper at the Aquarius Reef Base.
 But even more than that, it was so rewarding to be a part of this effort to share this special place with the world, and to play a role in helping better protect its precious coral reefs for the future.